arfc/osier/paper/paper.md

 inheriting from the `osier.Technology` class) accounts for this limitation and expands the potential for incorporating localized preferences.

-Lastly, in order to account for unmodeled or unmodelable objectives, `osier` extends the conventional MGA algorithm into N-dimensions by using a farthest-first-traversal in the design space over
+Lastly, in order to account for unmodeled or unmodelable objectives, `osier` extends the conventional MGA algorithm into N-dimensions by using a farthest-first-traversal in the design space.

 ## Documentation